Nana-Koramah/Thryve/README.md

 Thryve is a bi-directional mHealth system for postnatal care in Ghana.
 It links **mothers** to **healthcare facilities** in real time so facilities can see check-ins, EPDS (PPD) screenings, meal logs, and red-flag alerts, while staff document care in **clinical notes** and **referrals**.

-The project addresses gaps in postnatal follow-up—especially early detection of complications and postpartum depression—by combining a **mobile app** for mothers with a **web dashboard** for hospital staff (TSA: Thryve System Analytics).
+The project addresses gaps in postnatal follow-up especially early detection of complications and postpartum depression by combining a **mobile app** for mothers with a **web dashboard** for hospital staff (TSA: Thryve System Analytics).

 ---